tryterra/TerraiOS/README.md

 - sleepTimer: The sleep timer for scheduler in seconds

 ## Initialise Connections
-After the initialisation of the Terra object, you can initialise connections as such:
+After the initialisation of the Terra object, you will need to initialise a connection to the provider you want.

 ```swift
 initConnection(type: Connections, token: String, permissions: Set<Permissions>, customReadTypes: Set<HKObjectType>, writePermissions: Set<Permissions>, schedulerOn: Bool, completion: @escaping (Bool) -> Void))